christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     meaning "lord".
 In the Celtic languages the word "cottos" or "cottius" means "chieftain".
 -   Izates or Izas: "Iza" (𐬌𐬰𐬀) = Avestan root for "serpent" (cognate with Scythian Aži). "-tes" = Greek suffix, but possibly from dāta ("given by," as in Mithradates = "Given by Mithra").
 This is cognate with the Scythian (and broader Iranian) mythological figure Aži Dahāka (Avestan) or Azhi Dahak (Middle Persian), a monstrous serpent or dragon.
  -   Jew: Summerian "Ju" means opposite and the Summerian Ud or Udu means snake or serpent.
 This word is also connected to the Akkadian word Usum which also means serpent or dragon.
 "Against the serpent" = against the Scythians.
 Also related: Saka/Sata (Scythians) + -an (lord) = "Serpent Lord".
+Jews were originally a Scythian priestly caste worshipping Aži Dahāka, later demonized by Rabbi Akiva’s circle as "anti-serpent" to sever their steppe origins (Israel = Sura (Su ("divine") + Ra ("light, ruler") + El ("god") = Serpent god).
 -   Jesus: Likely a phonetic shift from Asar/Aesus (pronounced ah-soos).
 Another option: "Yeshua" = "Yazata" (Divine Serpent-Lord), related to Izates (Yazata).
   - Lord: The term Kavi in Avestan texts (e.g., Yasna 10.6) denotes a divine ruler associated with Aži (dragon/serpent).
 Translating Kavi to Greek yields Kyrios ("lord"), a title used for Jesus in the New Testament (e.g., Kyrios Iesous).
 The Scythian title Xšaya (king) appears in Old Persian as Xšayathiya, phonetically linked to Kshatriya (Sanskrit: warrior-king) and Caesar via the Greek Kaesar.
 A kurgan inscription from Issyk (Kazakhstan, 4th century BCE) mentions a ruler named Ašakavi ("dragon-priest"), combining Aša (truth/order) and Kavi.
 This title parallels Asander (Thracian: Asa = "lord") and suggests a pan-steppe naming convention for dragon-kings.